binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 The easiest way is to just not add secrets to the process of building your images.
 You can add them at run time in several ways.
 If you think back to the [Namespaces](#vps-identify-risks-docker-docker-host-engine-and-containers-namespaces) Docker subsection in the VPS chapter, we used volumes.
 This allows us to keep the secrets entirely out of the image and only include in the container as mounted host directories.
 This is how we would do it, rather than adding those secrets to the `Dockerfile`:

-{id="docker-run-mitigating-private-key-abuse", title="Mitigate Private Key Abuse", linenos=off}
+{id="docker-run-mitigating-private-key-abuse", title="Mitigate private key abuse via terminal", linenos=off}
     docker run -d -p 443:443 -v /host-path/star.mydomain.com.cert:/etc/nginx/certs/my.cert -v /host-path/star.mydomain.com.key:/etc/nginx/certs/my.key -e "mySecret=dirty little secret" nginx

 An even easier technique is to just add your adding of secrets to the `docker-compose.yml` file, thus saving all that typing every time you want to run the container:

-{id="docker-compose-mitigating-private-key-abuse", title="Mitigate Private Key Abuse", linenos=off}
+{id="docker-compose-mitigating-private-key-abuse", title="Mitigate private key abuse using docker-compose.yml", linenos=off}
     nginx:
         build: .
         ports: